GRANT SEEKERS

 • Grant applications must be submitted online.
 The submission must be completed by 5 pm on the stated deadline date – May 1.

 • You will not need to register to access the application.
 You may print a copy of the application for reference, save your work, and print a copy of your submission.
-We recommend drafting the text in a word document prior to entering the information.
+We recommend drafting the text in a Word document before entering the information.

 • Statistical questions are included in the application.